pywbem/pywbemtools/docs/pywbemcli/commands.rst

 a ``subscription`` command is executed if a a WBEM server is currently defined with the ``--name``, ``--server`` or ``--mock-server`` general options.

-TODO: the registration is defined here under owned but not under permanent

 Owned CIM instances are deleted automatically when their WBEM server is deregistered from pywbemcli.
 See :ref:`subscription remove-server command` or by command with :ref:`subscription remove-destination command`,